 Types and styles of hearing aids

-While hearing aids can be split into two broad categories – in-the-ear styles (ITE) and behind-the-ear styles (BTE) – there are several styles available with different locations in or behind the ear, allowing the wearer to find the most comfortable and beneficial fit.
+While hearing aids can be split into two broad categories – in-the-ear styles (ITE) and behind-the-ear styles (BTE) – there are several types available worn in different locations in or behind the ear, allowing the wearer to find the most comfortable and beneficial fit.

 The following hearing aid types are considered in-the-ear styles and vary from completely invisible and in the canal to on the outer edge of the ear bowl: